tappzz/linux-vpn-auto-connect/README.md

 >nmcli connection show

+## In this list, you need to find the type of your actual Internet connection, e.g., "Wired connection 1" and the UUID number of your current VPN connection.

->nmcli connection edit *e.g. "Wired connection 1"*
+>nmcli connection edit "Wired connection 1"

 >set connection.secondaries *insert your VPN UUID*